Florian-Noever/bc-controladdin-typescript-template/README.md

-# TypescriptBC
+# BC ControlAddIn Typescript Template
-TypescriptBC is a typescript template to be integrated in Business Central as a ControlAddIn.
+This is a typescript template to be integrated in Business Central as a ControlAddIn.
 The bundled build result is the javascript source that can be used by BC.

 ## How to use the template